 And the night was prepared.

 The night became a string of perfect, unplannable moments.
-They lay down together on a lush patch of grass and in the middle of it, a gold star was embedded with a quote that read — "Grow old along with me, the best is yet to be" — and looked at each other and laughed, because obviously.
-Obviously the director put that there.
-They made friends with a vegan hot dog vendor who bumped EDM jams from the truck speaker so they could bust a move in a sandy little lot under bistro lights.
-They shared stories and life experiences on a street curb with a security guard, still on the clock at 7-Eleven, D’andré, who was genuinely delighted by their whimsy and onesies (they actually stayed in touch with him for quite some time after).
-They struck poses in front of towering, vivid murals Miami is so famous for.
+They lay down together on a lush patch of grass, where in the middle of it, a gold star was embedded with a quote that read — "Grow old along with me, the best is yet to be" — and looked at each other and laughed, because obviously.
+Obviously, the director put that there.
+They made friends with a vegan hot dog vendor who bumped EDM jams from their speakers so they could bust a move in the sandy little lot under cafe lights.
+They shared stories and life experiences on a street curb with a security guard at 7-Eleven, D'Andre, who was genuinely delighted to engage in deep conversation with two strangers in animal onesies (they stayed in touch with him for some time after).
+They struck poses in front of towering, vivid murals that Miami is so known for.
 They had impromptu dance parties on street corners while cars honked in enthusiastic solidarity.
-They raided the shelves of the nearest gas station for a midnight snack — a spread of candy and wine, a suspiciously large pickle and greasy chips, which they then demolished on plastic patio furniture outside the hotel like two people who never heard of bedtime.
+They raided gas station shelves looking for the perfect midnight snack—a spread of candy and wine, a suspiciously large pickle and greasy chips, which they demolished on plastic patio furniture outside the hotel like two people who never heard of bedtime.

-And then, somewhere in the small hours, when the sugar and the giddiness had softened into something calmer and more tender — Alyssa began to read to him from her journal, at his request.
+And then, somewhere in the night's small hours, when the sugar and giddiness had softened into something calmer and more tender, Alyssa began to read to him from her journal, at his request.

-(Fair warning to the unsentimental cynics and eye-rollers: you may want to skim this next part.)
+(Fair warning to the eye-rolling cynics—you may want to skim this next part.)

 It was about her late mother.
-And somewhere in the middle of a particularly beautiful, heartbreaking piece, she looked up — and found Theo quietly wiping a tear from his eye.
+And somewhere in the middle of a particularly beautiful, heartbreaking excerpt, she looked up — and found Theo quietly wiping a tear from his eye.

 That was the moment.
 Right there.
 That was when Alyssa decided: this one should stick around.